 User may manually select a particular Hosting Network.

-The User may then choose a particular Localised service based on the displayed information.
+The User may then choose a particular Localised service based on the list of available Localized service provided by the Hosting network.
 This information may be available to the UE by some other solution (e.g. Sol#26 or Sol#34).
+A NAS request will be sent to UE requesting for further information regarding provisioning of Credentials for the particular Localized service.

 The AMF then decides to generate a PDU session which may be restricted in terms of time and the destination traffic, for the UE based on the chosen localised service.
-If the UE did not choose any service, based on local configuration UE's session may be established to a particular portal.
+If the UE did not choose any service, based on local configuration UE's session may be established to a particular portal (e.g. a default Localized service configured locally).

 NOTE: It may be possible that the UE cannot be primarily authenticated.
 Then decision to generate the PDU Session is based on local policies.
 SA3 collaboration might be needed.

+Once the AMF finds (based on local policies) that Restricted PDU Session can be created for the UE’s requested Localized Service, it may provide UE with the PVS address related to the particular Localized service and an indication that the UE can use this Hosting Network for Provisioning of Credentials for the particular Localized service.

+UE then proceeds to Request PDU Session establishment procedure with providing additionally the name of the requested Localized service so that the SMF may request the corresponding policy from PCF or use the local configuration based on the Localized Service name.

+The information related to Restricted PDU session may include the following:

+- Localized service name

+- Max duration of PDU Session (time bound)

+- Redirection information

+- Max data through this PDU Session etc.

 6.41.3 Procedures